nprapps/nprapps.github.com/_posts/2013-05-31-user-generated-svg.markdown

 The SVG graphic is sent to the server as text via the hidden form field.
 We've already been running servers for our Tumblr projects to construct the post content and add tags before submitting to Tumblr, so we didn't have to create any new infrastructure for this.
 (Tumblr also provides a form for having users submit directly, which we are not using for a variety of reasons.)
 You can see our boilerplate for building projects with Tumblr on the [init-tumblr branch](https://github.com/nprapps/app-template/tree/init-tumblr) of our app-template.

-Once the SVG text is on the server we save it to a file and use [cairosvg](http://cairosvg.org/) to cut an PNG, which we then POST to Tumblr.
-Tumblr returns a url to the new "blog post", which we then send to the user as a 301 redirect.
+Once the SVG text is on the server we save it to a file and use [cairosvg](http://cairosvg.org/) to cut a PNG, which we then POST to Tumblr.
+Tumblr returns a URL to the new "blog post", which we then send to the user as a 301 redirect.
 To the user it appears as though they posted their image directly to Tumblr.

 <p> </p>
 ### Problems